 Skip to Content

-Fetching a Text File from Dropbox and Writing It to an FTP Server
+Fetch a text file from Dropbox and write it to an FTP server

 These contents are then written to an FTP server.
 Unlike Scenario 1, the resulting file is a text file that contains only the content of the file received from Dropbox, without the metadata.